Last Updated on

 24. Emergency Radio

 Today’s popular portable emergency radios can be powered with or without batteries.
 This Kaito model includes a hand crank and a built in solar panel (if those batteries run out) allowing you to keep up on news alerts and listen for orders on evacuation and other important details, including whether or not roads or bridges are out somewhere or if the local water supply is safe to drink.
 During any kind of disaster, it’s important to have a source of reliable news; without news of an approaching threat, that threat may take you by surprise and then you’re a goner.
+An alternative to the handcrank is a survival handheld ham radio which might be a better purchase for you if you also want to use the radio for non emergency purposes.

 25. Extra Batteries